mvelazc0/PurpleTeamPlaybook/README.md

-# Active Directory Purple Team Playbook
+# The Purple Team Playbook

 A library of Purple Team Playbooks designed to be run with PurpleSharp.